CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/gauges/LiquidityGaugeV2.md

     These checks are required to protect against an incorrectly designed staking contract or incorrectly structured input arguments.

+    !!!note
         It is also possible to claim from a reward contract that does not require onward staking.
 In this case, use `00000000` for the function selectors for both staking and withdrawing.

     ??? quote "Source code"